Caronex-Labs/DRF-Boilerplate/README.md

 2. Follow the prompts to create your new repository using this one as a template.
 3. Clone your new repository to your local system.
 4. After opening your new project inside a text editor or IDE, perform a `global search and replace` on the whole project for the phrase `DRF_Boilerplate` and change it to the name of your new project.
 5. Then change the name of the main app to the name of your project.
+6. Delete your editor config files and restart your IDE.
 For more detailed instructions, look up '*How to change Django project name*' and follow along.
-6. Create your virtual environment and install all requirements with `pip install -r requirements.txt`
+7. Create your virtual environment and install all requirements with `pip install -r requirements.txt`
-7. Find the `env_template.txt` file inside of your main app directory ( the same directory as the `settings.py` ).
+8. Find the `env_template.txt` file inside of your main app directory ( the same directory as the `settings.py` ).
 Follow the instructions inside of this file.
-8. Go to the `settings.py` file and read through it.
+9. Go to the `settings.py` file and read through it.
 There are comments indicating any modifications you might want to make.
-9. Go through every file inside of the `users_module` app and follow any instructions that apply to you.
+10. Go through every file inside of the `users_module` app and follow any instructions that apply to you.
-10. Go through the templates provided, they contain instructions as well.
+11. Go through the templates provided, they contain instructions as well.
 These are generally the templates pertaining to the emails sent and the email confirmation pages.
-11. Make migrations with the command: `python manage.py makemigrations` and then run them with `python manage.py migrate`
+12. Make migrations with the command: `python manage.py makemigrations` and then run them with `python manage.py migrate`
-12. Before you continue to build your project, check the `Admin Panel` ('`/admin/`') and the `swagger documentation` ('`/docs/`') to ensure that the boilerplate has set up successfully.
+13. Before you continue to build your project, check the `Admin Panel` ('`/admin/`') and the `swagger documentation` ('`/docs/`') to ensure that the boilerplate has set up successfully.

 ---